 Tunnel modifications will be required on the four tunnels located in San Francisco.
 This effort is needed to accommodate the required clearance for the OCS to support electrification of the corridor.
 Outside of the PCEP scope, Caltrain Engineering has requested the PCEP team to manage completion of design and construction for the Tunnel 1 and Tunnel 4 Drainage and Track Rehabilitation Project.
-The Tunnel Drainage and Track Rehabilitation Project.
+The Tunnel Drainage and Track Rehabilitation Project is funded separately from PCEP.

-- Installed and adjusted brackets in all tunnels. - Continued review of and prepared responses for submittals and RFIs. - Confirmed weekend closure dates from 2/22/20 to 3/28/20. - Started the installation of the Portal Termination Structures at all tunnels. - Completed assembling all insulated arms.
+- Completed the installation of the drop tubes. - Continued review of and prepared responses for submittals and RFIs. - Completed installation of the Portal Termination Structures at all tunnels. - Installed the static and feeder wire. - Completed the masonry scope.